caktus/django-treenav/docs/setup.rst

    {% load treenav_tags %}
    {% show_treenav 'primary-nav' %}

 #.
-Apply CCS to you navigation by adding it to your base template and media
+Apply CSS to you navigation by adding it to your base template and media
    directory using the classes described in :ref:`html-example`.